 What is a business model?

-When developing their business model, entrepreneurs will test out different ways to structure their costs and revenue streams.
+When developing their business model, entrepreneurs will test out different ways to structure their:

 A business model will generally be divided into three different parts:

-- Everything to do with sales and getting the product in front of customers.
-This will include distribution, service delivery, marking and sales processing.
+- Sales and getting the product in front of customers.
+This will include distribution, service delivery, marking and sales processing

-- Everything to do with payments and cash flows, such as payment methods, pricing strategy and payment timing.
+- Payments and cash flows: payment methods, pricing strategy and payment timing

 When reviewing their business model, companies can finetune anything within these three categories of the business model.
 For example, they could choose to decrease the costs incurred by manufacturing and design.
-Or they could find better ways of marketing their products.
 They could also find new ways of making their customers pay.

 However, it is important to remember that there is no need to create a whole new business model in order to have an effective strategy.
 It is possible to use an existing business model and present it to different clients.
 For example, catering companies generally operate on a standard business model but will target different audiences.